LeenuJain/Design_Patterns_in_Software_Development/CREATIONAL_DESIGN_PATTERNS/2_Factory_Method_Design_Pattern.md

+# Factory Method Pattern

+## 🔹 What is the Factory Method Pattern?

+The **Factory Method Pattern** is a **creational design pattern** that provides an **interface for creating objects**, but **allows subclasses to alter the type of objects that will be created**.

+Instead of calling a constructor directly to create an object, you use a **factory method**.
+This helps in **decoupling the object creation logic** from the code that uses the object.

+---

+## 🔹 Real-Life Analogy

+Imagine a **pizza store**.
+You don’t make the pizza yourself — you just **order** it.
+The store decides **how** to make it based on the type you asked for (Margherita, Pepperoni, etc.).

+The **pizza store** is the **factory**, and the **pizza** is the **product**.

+---

+## 🔹 Why Use Factory Method?
+### 1. Encapsulation of Object Creation
+- You hide the logic of how objects are created.
+- The client code doesn't need to know the exact class name or how to instantiate it.

+### 2. Loose Coupling
+- The client code depends on an interface or abstract class, not on specific implementations.
+- This makes your code easier to change or extend.

+### 3. Easier to Add New Types
+- You can add new product types (e.g., new notification types) without changing existing code.
+- This follows the Open/Closed Principle — open for extension, closed for modification.

+### 4. Improved Maintainability
+- Centralizes object creation logic in one place (the factory).
+- Makes the codebase cleaner and easier to manage.

+---

 ## 🔹 Factory Method in Code (Python Example)

 ### 1. Building a **logistics system** that can deliver by **truck** or **ship**.